sgmurphy/wordpress-plugins/so-widgets-bundle/readme.txt

 The Widgets Bundle global interface is available at Plugins > SiteOrigin Widgets.
 Widgets can be enabled or disabled as needed.
 If a widget offers global settings, you can access those via the Settings button next to each applicable widget.

 == Changelog ==

+= 1.58.10 - 05 March 2024 =
+* Enhanced the saving process and validation for widgets and blocks in the Widgets Block.
+* Loaded defaults for the widget form field.
+* Removed the `unfiltered_html` check in the Editor Widget.

 = 1.58.9 - 03 March 2024 =
 * Editor: Resolved shortcode output.